 We are used to a linear economy (or waste model).
 We buy it, use it and throw it away.
 These are the steps that consumers see.
 There are two steps before buying it that we generally are oblivious to.
 The actual model is: Take, Make, Buy, Use, Throw Away.
 We take a closer look at the environmental impacts of each of these linear steps below.

 We take resources from Earth; in the case of electronics, we are taking minerals from Earth through mining.
+“During 2020, more than 100 billion tonnes of raw materials were extracted from the earth – the most ever,” says Otto De Bont, CEO of Renewi, a waste-management company operating mainly in the UK and Benelux.
 Most of the raw materials that go into our electronics are mine in areas of the world that are politically unstable.
 Mining destroys ecosystems and is also used as a significant source of financing to perpetuate the conflict.
 Many terrorist organizations, armies, and rebel groups force local populations into unsafe mines to produce the most profit possible.
 The Democratic Republic of the Congo (DRC) is one of the poorest countries in the world.
 It is also politically unstable and has been the scene of many humanitarian crimes over the years.
 The DRC contains 2/3 of the world’s cobalt.
 Various groups operating in the DRC exploit the value of cobalt to finance the fighting.

 “Conflict minerals,” defined by the US legislation, currently include tantalum, tin, tungsten, and gold, all metals collectively referred to as 3TG minerals.
 The internationally recognized Organisation for Economic Co-operation and Development (OECD) published the Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 This document classifies all minerals as conflict, not just 3TG.
 3TG minerals are essential in manufacturing various devices, including mobile phones, laptops, and computers.